eklavyagupta2621-dot/password-strength-checker-/README.md

 # 🔐 Password Strength Checker

-A C++ command-line tool that checks how strong (or weak) your password really is — built as part of my cybersecurity learning journey.
+A C++ commandline tool that checks how strong (or weak) your password really is built as part of my cybersecurity learning journey.

 ## 🧠 Why I built this